WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 On the recieving end we will now decompress the ```uint32_t compressed.data``` back into the original value with a slight precision loss.

-Starting with shifting out the data and dequantizing it, the data is now in a state which where we can begin to reconstruct the missing component.
+Starting with shifting out the data and dequantizing it, the data is now in a state where we can begin to reconstruct the missing component.

 ![image](images/network/outShift.png)